azsdk/azsdk-docs/04-Continous-Assurance/Continuous_Assurance_userguide.md

 [Back to top…](Continuous_Assurance_userguide.md#contents)
 ### FAQ
 #### Troubleshooting
-Please reach out to us by mailing [TBD] if you face any issues with this feature.
+Please reach out to us at AzSDKSupExt@microsoft.com if you face any issues with this feature.
 [Back to top…](Continuous_Assurance_userguide.md#contents)